Hardware

 Peripherals

-- Headphones or speakers ( required to listen to lecture and other media provided in units, a USB style headset has proven to to provide superior audio quality to the jack style headset when used for online teaching software)
+• Headphones or speakers (required to listen to lecture and other media provided in units, a USB style headset has proven to provide superior audio quality to the jack style headset when used for online teaching software)

-- Webcam (may be required for participation in virtual classrooms and/or media presentations)
+• Webcam with minimum 1280 x 720 resolution (required for online supervised exams, participation in virtual classrooms and/or media presentations)

 Browsers

-At least one from the list below (though we recommend that you have a second browser installed as backup)
+At least TWO from the list below (though we recommend that you have a second browser installed as backup)

 Step 2: Browser check: